noaa-onms/cinms/modals/_captions.md

 ## Figure App.E.11.17.

 A figure showing the amount of impacted sediment in varying categories of exposure to sediment contamination ("Cat") across five sites and three years.
-Figure: Schiff et al. 2011
+Figure credit: Schiff et al. 2011.

 ### Details